Pololu AVR C/C++ Library User's Guide

 Calibration

 This library allows you to use the calibrate() method to easily calibrate your sensors for the particular conditions it will encounter.
-Calibrating your sensors can lead to substantially more reliable sensor readings, which in turn can help simplify your code since.
+Calibrating your sensors can lead to substantially more reliable sensor readings, which in turn can help simplify your code.
 As such, we recommend you build a calibration phase into your application’s initialization routine.
 This can be as simple as a fixed duration over which you repeated call the calibrate() method.
 During this calibration phase, you will need to expose each of your reflectance sensors to the lightest and darkest readings they will encounter.
 For example, if you have made a line follower, you will want to slide it across the line during the calibration phase so the each sensor can get a reading of how dark the line is and how light the ground is.
 A sample calibration routine would be:

 #include <pololu/orangutan.h>